 “Early on in the project, we were looking to find a unique stone for the bathrooms & loved that the Manhattan Limestone had an innate warmth to it without being a ‘typical’ warm tone.”

-The project is in Paddington.
-Did the inner-city location influence the interior design?
+How did the inner-city location of Paddington influence the interior design?